jvang0620/Personal-Portfolio/README.md

 #### Project Overview

-Welcome to my project! 🚀 This repository is a culmination of creativity, dedication, and a journey through the world of code.
+Welcome to my project! 🚀 This application is a culmination of creativity, dedication, and my journey of coding.
 As a computer science enthusiast and software engineering student, I've poured my passion for learning and creating into every line of code.

 #### What's Inside